chikakoto/facial-expression-recognition/README.md

     │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    ├── notebooks          <- Jupyter notebooks we used for this projects.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── reports            <- Report and slide, such as PDF and markdown.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    │   └── figures        <- Graphics and figures to be used in reporting │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── src                <- Source code for use in this project.
+    │   └── webcam
-    │   └── webcam         <- Webcam live facial expresssion detection script │       └── fer.py
+    │       └── fer.py     <- Webcam live facial expresssion detection script
     │
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io